raspberrypilearning/interactive-animation/en/step_4.md

 end
 ```

-Look at the bottom part of the script to understand how it makes the sprite move.
-You will look at the top part of the program later!

 Choosing `0` in the `point in direction`{:class="block3motion"} block makes the sprite point upwards so the `move`{:class="block3motion"} block will make the sprite move up to the top of the Stage area.
-If the sprite touches the top of the Stage it will flip direction and start moving down towards the bottom of the stage and so on.
+If the sprite touches the top of the stage it will flip direction and start moving down towards the bottom of the stage and so on.
 The balloon sometimes bounces off the sides of the Stage area.

 --- /task ---